 Do you often feel inundated with tasks that never seem to get done?
-They could be pesky little ones that take only five minutes or colossal ones aimed at changing the course of your business, but you likely know what I’m talking about.
+They could be pesky little ones that take only five minutes or colossal ones aimed at changing the course of your business.
 In this digital era, we have every sort of productivity app imaginable at our fingertips and yet still, most business owners feel overwhelmed by the smorgasbord of tasks on their plate.
-What if I told you repurposing only one hour a week could vastly improve the extreme level of frustration and stress you feel juggling your never-ending tasks?
+So, what if I told you repurposing only one hour a week could vastly alleviate the frustration and stress you feel juggling your never-ending tasks?
 Eliminate the Monday blues?
-Get back on track?
+Get you back on track?
 Well, it can!
 You just have to use that hour with intentionality.

 How To Get Started

-In addition to your weekly review, include a rapid fire power hour to knock out as many small tasks on your to-do list as possible.
+During your rapid-fire power hour, knock out as many small tasks on your to-do list as possible.
 Some may take only two minutes like a simple email, reviewing a document, or paying a bill.
-If you were to do those tasks sporadically throughout the week when they pop up, they would mess with the flow of your high priority tasks you are working on.
-They would also add up to be big time wasters because after work is interrupted for whatever reason, it takes an average of 23 minutes and 15 seconds to get back to the task.
-If you batch small tasks all together into one rapid fire power hour, however, you can address and complete all of those little tasks back-to-back with utmost efficiency.
+Others may take a little longer like comparing and booking flights.
+If you were to do those tasks sporadically throughout the week as they pop up, they would interrupt the flow of the high-priority tasks you are working on.
+They would also add up to big time wasters because each time your work flow is interrupted, it takes an average of 23 minutes and 15 seconds to get back to the level of concentration you were at previously.
+Alternatively, if you batch small tasks together into one rapid-fire power hour, you can address and complete all of those little tasks back-to-back with utmost efficiency.

 While taking care of necessary, menial tasks doesn’t directly grow your business, accomplishing them instead of ignoring them greatly improves your productivity and the state of your business.
-That is because of the sheer fact that if they did not get done in a timely manner, they would pop up sporadically as urgent, interfere with your focus, beg your attention away from your highest value activities, and potentially cause even greater problems.
+That's because of the sheer fact that if those pesky tasks do not get done in a timely manner, they could later pop up as urgent, interfere with your focus, beg your attention away from your highest value activities, and potentially cause even greater problems.
 Don’t let low-value tasks run from week to week and lag over until they become pressing issues.
 If you put off making a doctor’s appointment, paying a bill, or responding to someone that emailed you for too long, you risk poor health, a late fee, and the loss of a potential client.
-Capture all of those low-value tasks throughout the week then get them done on Friday during your rapid fire power hour.
+Capture all of those low-value tasks throughout the week, then get them done on Friday during your power hour.

 What To Include In Your Rapid Fire Power Hour

-Deciding whether or not a task should be completed during your power hour is an easy feat that should involve less than 2 minutes of your time.
+Deciding whether or not a task should be completed during your power hour is an easy feat that should involve less than two minutes of your time.
 For every small, quick task that needs to be completed throughout the week, ask yourself, Can this wait until my power hour?
 If there would be no repercussions from waiting, the answer should be yes.
-Capture the task on your task list to be completed during your Rapid Fire Power Hour.
-A great idea is to also have a folder in your email or box labeled Power Hour in which you can throw all paperwork that will be needed for it.
-Then you won’t have to rummage through all of your other paperwork to find those tasks and can tackle them with ease quickly.
+Capture the task on your task list to be completed during your power hour.
+A great idea is to also have folders in your email management system and desktop filing system labeled Power Hour in which you can throw all emails and paperwork that will be needed for i your power hour.
+Then, you won’t have to rummage through all of your other paperwork to find those tasks and can tackle them with ease quickly.
 Organization is key.